JuliaGraphics/Luxor.jl/docs/src/basics.md

 ## Drawings

+You usually work with a current drawing, so the first thing to do is to create one.
+Some functions won't work if there isn't a current drawing, and others won't do anything useful, since they'll be overridden when a drawing is subsequently created.

 ### Drawings and files

 To create a drawing, and optionally specify the filename, type, and dimensions, use the `Drawing` constructor function.